Chapter 13: The Covenant

 She stood.
 Didn’t let go.

-He stood because she was standing, and the distance between them collapsed from the width of the table to nothing, and her free hand came up to his chest — the same place, over his heart, the placement she’d found in a Baltimore parking lot and returned to like a diagnostic she couldn’t stop running.
+He stood because she was standing, and the distance between them collapsed from the width of the table to nothing, and her free hand came up to his chest — the same place, over his heart, the placement she’d found in Baltimore and returned to like a frequency she couldn’t stop tuning.

 The clinical edge had burned off somewhere between the condiments and the standing up.
-What was underneath was not held, not professional, not the voice she’d built for other people’s worst days.
-What was underneath was a woman whose architecture had been voluntarily dismantled, and he recognized it because his own walls were doing the same thing — not breached, not broken.
+What was underneath was not held, not professional.
+What was underneath was a woman whose defenses had been voluntarily set aside, and he recognized it because his own walls were doing the same thing — not breached, not broken.
 Opened.
-Load redistributed to structures that had never been asked to carry it before.
+Weight shifted to places that had never been asked to carry it before.

 He put his mouth on her forehead.
 Not a kiss.
 A grounding.
 His lips on her skin and her pulse under his mouth, and the sound she made was small and involuntary and it undid him.